mszegedy/plea/story/ch-7.md

 "Sibgorprom's power comes from gods?" asked Tosha.

 "Well, okay, I guess theirs doesn't either," said Sofia.
 "Honestly, I don't know _where_ Sibgorprom's power comes from.
 I don't know how they flipped Norilsk upside down or whatever it is they did to it.
-They're our most opaque opponents, and that's very bad for us.I don't think even Purtov knew how they became powerful."
+They're our most opaque opponents, and that's very bad for us.
+I don't think even Purtov knew how they became powerful."

 "Sounds like a good faction to approach diplomatically," said Artemis.
 "I mean, if we want to get to know them better, and we have a common enemy in the Sump."